 Many people use Instagram not only to announce their goals, but to track them.
 Whether you’re setting a goal for the day or for the year, keep yourself accountable by posting your objective on Instagram.

-Goals keep us working toward something, whether it’s finally building that online course or growing your email list to 5,000 subscribers.
+Goals keep us working toward something, whether it’s selling online courses or growing your email list to 5,000 subscribers.
 It could also be something more abstract, though goals work best when they’re measurable and achievable.

 4. Your Morning Routine